ALCO DL420

-The ALCO DL420 was the prototype ALCO S-5 switcher diesel-electric locomotive.
+The ALCO DL420 was the prototype ALCO S-5 diesel-electric switcher locomotive.

 It was built in August, 1951 using an early six-cylinder 251 engine rated at 800 hp and RS-3 subassemblies in its construction.
 It rode on two-axle trucks with a B-B wheel arrangement, and was the first ALCO switcher with a front radiator opening.
 This one-of-a-kind unit spent its time at the Niskayuna test facility, then at Schenectady as a shop switcher (#6).
 It was scrapped in the late 1950s.